yueguoguo/yueguoguo.github.io/_posts/2020-12-01-what-i-have-learnt.md

 that whoever is involved in the work together should *keep the communication going*.
 One of the techniques for developers to keep good communication rolling is ["Pair Programming"](https://en.wikipedia.org/wiki/Pair_programming).
-Broadly, the communciation may refer to either the conversation in the pair programming session, discussion offline in the GitHub issues tab, or messages in the communication platform.
-A pair programming session often involves at least two people joining into the same session, where one can take the drive of developement while the other can help review it.
+Broadly, the communication may refer to either the conversation in the pair programming session, discussion offline in the GitHub issues tab, or messages in the communication platform.
+A pair programming session often involves at least two people joining into the same session, where one can take the drive of development while the other can help review it.
 I can be fully productive with the help of the tools like [Microsoft Teams](https://www.microsoft.com/en-sg/microsoft-teams/group-chat-software), [GitHub](https://github.com/), [Visual Studio Code](https://code.visualstudio.com/) with a remote connection to the server, etc., to conduct a pair programming session with my colleagues.
 The code assets can be either lively shared or synchronized